TremeschinArchive/ModularMusicVisualizer/README.md

 `pip install -r mmv/requirements.txt`

-Configure the stuff on the file `example.py`, run it with `python example.py`
+You can run a example file under `mmv/example*.py` with `python mmv/example*.py` (you should know how to do it right?)

-I include a few free assets under the `assets/free_assets` folder, you can use them at your disposal, they were generated with my other project called [PyGradienter](https://github.com/Tremeschin/pygradienter) :)
+I include a few free assets under the `assets/free_assets` folder, you can use them at your disposal, they were generated with my other project called [PyGradienter](https://github.com/Tremeschin/pygradienter) that I'm merging the two here in MMV :)

+There's also the example of calling pygradienter from a MMV script

 ## Windows